This article is reviewed regularly by Wego editorial team to ensure that the content is up to date & accurate.

-Are you thinking of taking your dog, cat, or hamster on your next trip?
-Many people assume that it’s supremely tricky — if not impossible — to travel with dogs.
-However, I learned that, with research and a little extra planning, you could take your furry friends along with you on most travel adventures — and it’s not as difficult as you might think.
+If you are thinking of taking your dog, cat, or hamster on your next trip, You might want to get yourself prepared as it can get tricky to travel with your pets.
+However, with research and a little extra planning, you could take your furry friends along with you on most travel adventures — and it’s not as difficult as you might think.

-There’s a lot to know, but don’t worry, we’ve got it covered.
-Read on to be prepared!
+There’s a lot to know, but don’t worry.
+Read on as Wego helps you to be prepared!

 1. Get a Temporary ID Tag and Carry a Current Photo